Nuclear transmutation: Long-lived fission products

-Finally, there are 7 long-lived fission products.
+Finally, there are seven long-lived fission products.
 They have much longer half-lives in the range 211,000 years to 15.7 million years.
-Two of them, Tc-99 and I-129, are mobile enough in the environment to be potential dangers, are free (Technetium has no known stable isotopes) or mostly free of mixture with stable isotopes of the same element, and have neutron cross sections that are small but adequate to support transmutation.
+Two of them, technetium-99 and iodine-129, are mobile enough in the environment to be potential dangers, are free (Technetium has no known stable isotopes) or mostly free of mixture with stable isotopes of the same element, and have neutron cross sections that are small but adequate to support transmutation.